Halloween: The Curse of Michael Myers: Production

-Concept and writing
+Development and screenplay

+Early drafts

-After the less than enthusiastic response to Halloween 5: The Revenge of Michael Myers which came out only a year after Halloween 4: The Return of Michael Myers, producer Moustapha Akkad put the series on hold to re-evaluate its potential.
+After an unfavorable critical and commercial response to Halloween 5: The Revenge of Michael Myers which came out only a year after Halloween 4: The Return of Michael Myers, producer Moustapha Akkad put the Halloween series on hold to re-evaluate its potential.
 Akkad felt Halloween 5 had strayed too far from Halloween 4 and the box office response was much lower than expected.
 As early as 1990, both Danielle Harris and Don Shanks were expected to return as Jamie Lloyd and The Shape, with the possibility of Donald Pleasence and Wendy Kaplan reprising their roles as well.
 That same year, screenwriter and long-time Halloween fan Daniel Farrands set out to write the sixth entry in the Halloween series.
 Farrands gave his horror film scripts to the producer of Halloween 5, Ramsey Thomas; impressed by his writing, Thomas set a meeting for Farrands with executive producer Moustapha Akkad.
 Farrands described the meeting: